Ernst Stuhlinger: Research scientist

 Stuhlinger spent much of his spare time developing designs for solar-powered spacecraft.
 The most popular of those designs relied on ion thrusters, which ionize either caesium or rubidium vapor and accelerate the positively charged ions through gridded electrodes.
 The spacecraft would be powered by one kilowatt of solar energy.
 He referred to the concept as a "sunship".
 He is considered as one of the pioneers of electric propulsion having, among many contributions, authored the classic textbook Ion Propulsion for Space Flight (McGraw-Hill, New York, 1964).
 In 2005, he was honored by the Electric Rocket Propulsion Society, and awarded its highest honor "The Medal for Outstanding Achievement in Electric Propulsion", which was renamed the Stuhlinger Medal shortly following his death.

 After retiring from NASA in January 1976, Stuhlinger became an adjunct professor and senior research scientist at the University of Alabama in Huntsville (UAH), holding this position for the next 20 years.
-In 1978, he was at the University of Munich for six months on a Humboldt Fellowship.
+In 1978, he was at LMU Munich for six months on a Humboldt Fellowship.
 Ernst was especially proud of winning this award as an American scientist.
 During 1984-1989, he was also a senior research associate with Teledyne Brown Engineering.

 Historian

 Starting in 1990, Stuhlinger and Frederick I. Ordway III collaborated on the two-volume biography Wernher von Braun: Crusader for Space (Krieger Publishing, 1994).
 In it, Stuhlinger downplayed claims that von Braun had mistreated prisoners working on the V-2 program during the war.
-Michael J. Neufeld has questioned this version, maintaining that knowledge of V-2 production using forced labor is an established fact.
+Michael J. Neufeld has questioned this version, maintaining that knowledge of V-2 production using forced labor is a fact.
 Stuhlinger reiterated the point that their aim was ultimately peaceful.
 In a newspaper article he wrote:

 Saturn V dedication, 1999.
 From left to right: Walter Jacobi, Konrad Dannenberg, Apollo 14's Edgar Mitchell, NASA Administrator Dan Goldin, Apollo 12's Dick Gordon, Gerhard Reisig, Werner Dahm, MSFC Director Art Stephenson, Director of the U.S. Space and Rocket Center Mike Wing, Walter Haeussermann, and Ernst Stuhlinger.

 Yes, we did work on improved guidance systems, but in late 1944 we were convinced that the war would soon be over before new systems could be used on military rockets.
 However, we were convinced that somehow our work would find application in the future rockets that would not aim at London, but at the moon.

 Stuhlinger was interviewed in 1984 by fellow Operation Paperclip scientist Konrad Dannenberg and UAH professor Donald Tarter for an oral history series.
 This hour-long review of their experiences has information on early space programs.